sentclose/sentc-docs/docs/guide/advanced/end-to-end-encrypted-database.md

     hash = ?
 ```

 The result would be all three users because everyone begins with `jo`.
+The is equal to sql LIKE queries.

 To get exact values just check if it is the last hash (of the full word).